PlutoLang/plutolang.github.io/docs/New Features/Named Arguments.md

 ## Mixing arguments

-You can use positional arguments for the first few arguments and then use positional arguments for the latter ones, for example:
+You can use positional arguments for the first few arguments and then use named arguments for the latter ones, for example:

 ```pluto
 local function process_file(file, mode = "r", version = 1)